natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Reservoir Hydropower Production 3.0 Beta
 ----------------------------------------

 We are working on the next generation platform of InVEST and deploying parts of it as prototype InVEST models.
-Reservoid Hydropower Production has a 3.0 prototype which can be found in the Windows Start menu after the InVEST installation is complete.
+Reservoir Hydropower Production has a 3.0 prototype which can be found in the Windows Start menu after the InVEST installation is complete.
 New features to the 3.0 version include:

 + Large performance improvements to the runtime of the model.
 + Outputs are simplified into shapefile polygons rather than rasterized polygons.
 Generally the raster outputs of the ArcGIS versions of the models have a field in a shapefile that corresponds to that output.